ThorstenDoherr/searchengine/README.md

 * The **data** directory contains two sample files to train your matching skills.
 * You will need a **SE** directory for every dataset constituting the base of a search project.

+## Special Preparer
+The SearchEngine already includes all necessary preparer but some languages or contexts may require the definition of special preparer (harmonization/tokenization directives).
+In the directory **code/preparer** you will find sub-directories for special preparer, i.e. the **GermanFirmsStreets** preparer for German firm and street names.
+Just copy the **searchengine.xml** next to the searchengine.exe and the associated preparer become available.
+Of course, you can always rely on your own external harmonization routines.
+As the SearchEngine is word based, special care has to be taken for languages that allow the concatenation of words, i.e. German.
+You can also create your own special preparer using the existing one(s) as templates.

 ## Version history

 2022.08.19 SearchEngine 20.22